Quba Solutions Limited

 If you are a Client Contact or Agency Partner Representative, we may share very limited data relating to you with a Candidate where such sharing is strictly required for the recruitment process e.g. so that the Candidate may contact you directly.
 We will also share your personal data with Third-Party Services Providers for legitimate business purposes.

-If you are a Supplier Representative, we will share your personal data with other Third-Party Services Providers for legitimate business purposes.
+If you are a Supplier Representative or Prospect, we will share your personal data with other Third-Party Services Providers for legitimate business purposes.

 Our Website

-If you interact with our website at www.quba.solutions, we may process statistical information relating to your usage of the website and may capture certain information, including your IP address.
-For further information about how we use cookies for this purpose, please refer to our Cookie Policy at https://www.quba.solutions/cookie-policy
+When you interact with our website, we may process statistical information relating to your usage of the website and may capture certain information, including your IP address.
+For further information about how we use cookies for this purpose, please refer to our Cookie Policy

 Automated Decision Making